Divorce Attorney in Schaumburg

 Schaumburg was basically a sleepy little village until the early 1970s, when the area began growing tremendously.
 That was also about the same time the no-fault divorce revolution began sweeping across the country.
 As a result, the divorce rate skyrocketed for a number of years.
 That figure has leveled off recently, but it is still about twice as high as it was in the early 1970s.
 So, at one time or another, divorce will touch most of the households in Schaumburg.

-At the Law Offices of Martin Delaney, we help reduce the substantial financial and emotional costs that are usually associated with divorce.
+At Delaney Heckman, we help reduce the substantial financial and emotional costs that are usually associated with divorce.
 We look for cost-effective and long-term solutions that offer stability and avoid protracted litigation.
 Furthermore, while our Schaumburg divorce lawyers always stand up for your rights, we also look for ways to resolve marriage dissolution matters out of court.

 Initial Divorce Matters in Cook County

 If at least one spouse resides in Cook or DuPage County, either spouse can usually file for divorce in the appropriate jurisdiction.
 Early filing has some advantages.
 Such a move gives your Schaumburg divorce attorney the initiative in the case.
 Furthermore, since Illinois is a pure no-fault state, the burden of proof is irrelevant.
 One spouse’s testimony about a marital breakdown is sufficient.

 A few weeks after the petitioner files for divorce, the judge usually holds a temporary hearing.
 Judges make some very important decisions in this hearing, such as interim child custody determinations, which are difficult to reverse.
 So, unless you have an aggressive Schaumburg divorce lawyer at this hearing, you may be at a distinct disadvantage for the rest of the case.